 For our students based at UiT, we can only promise to provide funding for travel within Norway to the Norwegian field school.
 All additional travel costs are the responsibility of students.

 Course delivery methods are the prerogative of course instructors.
 Some prefer to organize the courses so that students communicate entirely in writing (via educational websites), whereas others prefer a mix of pre-recorded lectures and live video-conferencing seminars.

 As such, a relatively high-speed internet connection and quality microphones are important to facilitate video-conferencing.

 Because of the time difference between students in Saskatchewan and Norway, there are limited options for scheduling seminars involving all students.
 Depending on where you live, video-conferencing seminars and other meetings usually take place either in the early morning (Saskatchewan/Central Standard Time) or in the late afternoon (Norway/Central European Time)

-Part-time students following the standard course plan have found that they needed spend an average of 20 hours per week on their studies, including class time.
-Full-time students can expect twice that much work, at least.
+We expect that part-time students following the standard course plan to spend an average of 20 hours per week, while full-time students are expected to spend twice that much work.
 Even part-time students are encouraged not to attempt to complete the program while engaged in full-time employment.